spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 ![Overview diagram of the pre-install steps eager-load](/enterprise-version_air-gap-repo_overview-order-diagram-focus.webp)

-This guide provides instructions to prepare your airgap environment for a Palette installation by completing the required preparatory steps 1 through 4 shown in the diagram.
-The respective installation guides for each platform cover the remaining installation process.
+This guide provides instructions on how to prepare your airgap environment before installing self-hosted Palette by completing the required preparatory steps one through four, as shown in the diagram.

-## Prepare Airgap Installation
+## Prepare for Airgap Installation

 Use the following steps to prepare your airgap environment for a Palette installation.

 :::tip

-Carefully review the [prerequisites](#prerequisites) section before proceeding.
-This will save you time and frustration.
+Carefully review the [prerequisites](#prerequisites) section before proceeding with the environment setup.
 Each prerequisite listed is required for a successful installation.

 :::